Merci-chao/userChrome.js/README.md

 | `reverse` | Use `F11` for semi-full screen and `Ctrl + F11` for picture-in-picture.|

 ## Changelog
+**Version 2025-08-24**
+-- Restore missing window border on Windows 7 and 8.
+-- Add `autoHideToolbarDelay`: Controls the delay before auto-hiding the toolbar when the mouse has left the window edge and hasn't re-entered.

 **Version 2025-08-20**
 - Not hiding the dragging spaces on no-Tabs Bar mode.